 Students may disclose a mental or physical disability at any stage of their time at Oxford, but we urge you to do so as soon as possible so that we can help you to get the support you need.
 The University of Oxford has a Common Framework Statement which sets out the guiding principles that underpin the procedures for supporting disabled students.
-The usual procedure is for students to disclose their disability to the University Disability Advisory Service.
+The usual procedure is for students to disclose their disability to the University Disability Advisory Service (DAS).
 This Office then arranges any necessary assessments, and informs and advises the student's college.
 Each college also has a Disability Lead Contact, and it is helpful if you make contact with this person as well.
-At St Hilda's this is Dr Lorna Smith, the Disability Fellow.
-Mrs Suzie Hancock, the Academic Registrar, is the Disability Coordinator at the College.
+At St Hilda's this is Professor Lorna Smith, the Disability Fellow.
+Rebekah Unwin, the Academic Registrar, is the Disability Coordinator at the College.
 If you have a long-term disability, the College can write to the Proctors in order to request any adjustments that you may need for your examinations.
 The permission given will then apply to all other examinations that you may take while you are at Oxford.
-If your requirements change, then please give the College plenty of notice so that we can be sure that arrangement are in place.
+If your requirements change, then please give the College plenty of notice so that we can be sure that arrangements are in place.
 Any student who is likely to require special provision for examinations (e.g. because of dyslexia) should contact the Academic Office.

 Students seeking general help or advice may always consult their Personal Tutor or College Adviser.
 Note that there is also a separate Welfare Panel within the College and details on the membership of this Panel for the current academic year are to be found displayed on the Decanal Notice Board in South Foyer.